 4. High adult male mortality

 This problem sounds a lot like the previous one, but unless it’s caused by one of the issues listed above, it’s not.
 Male Dubia roaches are more fragile than females, and they don’t live as long in breeding situations.
 You may need to adjust for this.

 Lifespan difference between sexes

 The good news is that while the issue is common, most people won’t have to do anything about it.
 The exceptions are in cases where a roach keeper wants to maintain a certain female:male ratio, in very small starter colonies, or in cases where the batch of roaches they began with were particularly old.
-Of course, early death can be a function of stress too, but we’ll assume for the moment that any stress within a colony that could lead to early death would affect both males and females at least reasonably equally.
+Of course, early death can be a function of stress too, but we’ll assume for the moment that any stress within a colony that could lead to early death would affect both males and females equally.